-8. Waste Disposal
+7. Waste Disposal

-Throughout the appointment, properly dispose of all items as outlined below, in the red or clear plastic bags.
+Throughout the appointment, properly dispose of all items as outlined below, in the red (biohazard) or clear plastic bags.

-9. Dental Prostheses, and Laboratory Items (e.g., occlusal records, wax bite rims, etc.)
+8. Dental Prostheses, and Laboratory Items (e.g., occlusal records, wax bite rims, etc.)

-Dental prostheses should be lightly sprayed with the appropriate disinfectant prior to transporting to thelaboratory.
+Dental prostheses should be lightly sprayed with the appropriate disinfectant prior to transporting to the laboratory.
 Impressions are to be presented in a moist paper towel for inspection by an attending faculty.
 When using ultrasonic cleaners, place the item (e.g., denture, temporary restoration) in a sealed, disposable plastic bag filled with cleaning solution into the ultrasonic machine and activate the cleaner.
 Following removal from the ultrasonic cleaner, dispose of the cleaning solution and disinfect the item before returning it to the patient.

-10. Leaving Operatory During Patient Care
+9. Leaving Operatory During Patient Care

-When faculty is needed, or any time the student finds it necessary to leave the operatory, gloves should be removed and hands must be washed with either soap and water or alcohol hand rub.
-When returning to the operatory, hands must be washed again with soap and water or alcohol hand rub prior to gloving.
+When faculty is needed, or any time the student finds it necessary to leave the operatory, gloves should be removed and hands washed or liquid disinfection should be used before leaving the operatory.
+When the student returns to the dental operatory, the hands must be washed or disinfected prior to the placement of new gloves.

-Procedures to Follow During Extra-oral Radiology Procedures:
+Procedures to Follow During Extraoral Radiology Procedures: